Swan Racing: Team history

 The team was established as Inception Motorsports in April 2011 in Mooresville, North Carolina by Inception Investment Group CEO Timothy McSweeney with David Stremme as the driver of the No. 30.
 The following year, Inception Motorsports switched from Chevrolet to Toyota.

 Before the 2012 Talladega fall race, McSweeney sold the team to 33-year-old Brandon Davis, a racing enthusiast and CEO of independent petroleum company Swan Energy.
 Davis vowed to change the team's reputation as a start and park entry, and instead run full races.
 The team utilized engines from Triad Racing Technologies, hired former crew chief Steve Hmiel to be the competition director, and switched names to Swan Racing Company (Swan Racing for short).
 On January 31, 2013, former NFL linebacker Bill Romanowski became a minority owner of Swan Racing.
 His health supplement company, Nutrition53 (Romanowski wore the No. 53 during his 16-year playing career) was a primary sponsor for ten races and an associate sponsor for the remaining 26.

 Prior to the fall race at Richmond in 2013, the team announced that it was releasing driver David Stremme following that weekend's event, and planned to run several young drivers in preparation for the 2014 season.
 The move blindsided Stremme, who had helped found the team out of his own race shop and was integral in Davis' purchase of the organization in 2012.
 Stremme also held a profit stake in the team, though it had yet to make a profit.
 On December 3, 2013, the team announced that Cole Whitt and Parker Kligerman would compete for Rookie of the Year honors for them in 2014, as the team expanded to two full-time cars with the No. 26 and No. 30.
 On January 13, 2014, Anthony Marlowe from Iowa City Capital Partners was announced as a minority owner.
 On February 4, 2014, it was announced that rapper 50 Cent's headset company SMS Audio will serve as Swan Racing's associate sponsor.

 On April 17, 2014, team officials announced that they would be reviewing the team's future due to lack sponsorship, though co-owner Anthony Marlowe stated he intended to run Whitt for the rest of the season.
 On April 23, the team announced it had sold off both entries, with Whitt, Marlowe, and the No. 26 entry moving under the BK Racing banner.
-The owners points of the No. 30 team were sold to Xxxtreme Motorsport, which fielded a No. 30 car at Richmond before switching to their usual No. 44.
-Swan Racing's shop in Statesville, North Carolina was also sold to Xxxtreme Motorsport.
+The owners points of the No. 30 team were sold to NY Racing Team, which fielded a No. 30 car at Richmond before switching to their usual No. 44.
+Swan Racing's shop in Statesville, North Carolina was also sold to NY Racing Team.

 On July 10, 2018, former Swan Racing crew chief Steven Lane formed On Point Motorsports in the NASCAR Camping World Truck Series running the No. 30 as a reference to Swan, the team currently competes full-time in the truck series with driver Tate Fogleman.